 But what’s missing is the queen.
 No story, little reference to her (but The Only Way Is Essex gets a mention) and the only royal story is whether Kate is pregnant and what the name might be- Fergie is 250:1!
 Perhaps the New York Times has forgotten that we have a diamond jubilee for only the second time in 1,500 years.

-Visit Britain may not like the last article by China Mieville which talks of last year’s riots, diversity and whether the legacy of the olympics will be good for London.
+Visit Britain may not like the last article by China Mieville which talks about last year’s riots, diversity and whether the legacy of the Olympics will be good for London.
 It is slightly despairing and reaches no conclusion but Visit Britain will be hoping no-one reads every article.

 But Visit Britain is certainly getting the word about London around.